 Do’s: – Wondering what photography can do any harm?
 Well, then read up.
 Photography should do with real caution.
 You need to ask first before taking any pictures of a national resident of the UAE, especially the subject is women.

 Don’ts: – Never take any picture of any local resident of the city.

 Invitations and Interaction

-Don’ts: – Cohabitation, sex out of marriage, adultery, having a baby out of wedlock and homosexuality are consider crime there.
+Don’ts: – Cohabitation, sex out of marriage, adultery, having a baby out of wedlock, and homosexuality are consider crime there.
 Yes!
 Homosexuality and gay relationship haven’t been legalised yet.
-Display of affection may lend you into unpredictable consequences.
+Display of affection may lead you to unpredictable consequences.

 Do’s: – Islam is a religion based on respect and love.
 If you act in a humble and respectful manner, you’ll receive the love and great hospitability of the people there.

 Don’ts: – If you insult Islam in any way, that’s the worst thing you will do in an Islamic country.
 Keep your opinion on the Islamic religion up to you.
 Do not say it aloud as it might be deemed as highly disrespectful.
 Blasphemy carries serious consequences, so keep your personal opinion up to yourself.

 UAE as a country is a family-centric destination for many people around the globe.